-Having never tried Malaysia Airlines Business Class or lounges before, I splurged $55 on the bid, and my upgrade was confirmed within 20 minutes.
+Having never tried Malaysia Airlines‘ Business Class or lounges before, I splurged $55 on the bid, and my upgrade was confirmed within 20 minutes.

-The cabin & seats
+The Boeing 737 cabin and Malaysia Airlines’ seats

-The bottom of the seat extends out as a legrest, and footrest can fold out as well for additional support.
+By your feet, there’s a common middle section that can be used to keep extra bags within easy reach.
+The bottom of the seat also extends out as a leg rest, and footrest can fold out too for additional support.

 Entertainment remotes are stored within the sides of the seat.
 A USB power outlet, universal plug and headphone plugs are all located on the front of your armrest.

+Service kicks off with pre-departure beverage of either guava or orange juice.
 On this flight, meal service started at the back of the cabin from a trolley.

-- Nasi lemak with chicken rendang
+- Nasi lemak with chicken rendang.

-- Mushroom omelette with sausage and roasted vegetables
+- Mushroom omelette with sausage and roasted vegetables.

-- Selection of dim sum, including glutinous chicken rice and dumplings
+- Selection of dim sum, including glutinous chicken rice and dumplings.

 The toast was unusually thick and fluffy and paired very well with the supplied kaya honey.